-We’ve brought together three of the Bard’s plays that feature on the new GCSE specifications for 2015 and have selected five of the top resources to support your teaching.
+We’ve brought together three of the Bard’s plays that feature on the new GCSE specifications and have selected five of the top resources to support your teaching.

 The Merchant of Venice

 Although designed for KS3, this complete scheme of work, including lesson plans and worksheets, is a great introduction to the play and its major characters and can be easily adapted to suit the ability of your class.
 Why not supplement your lessons with these key scene worksheets based around the character of Shylock?

 Support students as they begin to explore plot, character and theme with the inventive practical lesson ideas in this teacher pack and these popular worksheets, including a creative writing response in the form of a newspaper article writing task.

 For higher ability pupils, take a closer look at the some of the key language and quotations of the play by reading and dissecting this interesting article as a class.